mitchpaulus/neobem/doc/tutorials.inc.md

 That does evaluate to `Version,9.4;`{.nbem}, give it a try!

-Now that we know what a list and structure are, what is the result of that inline data table?
-It's a *list of structures*.
+Now that we know what a list and dictionary are, what is the result of that inline data table?
+It's a *list of dictionaries*.

 That means these are exactly the same.